Extensions of some results of Jovovic and Dhar

-\begin{remark} Clearly Proposition \ref{prop1} is a corollary of this result. \end{remark} \begin{remark} All empty sums are taken to be $0$ and all empty products are taken to be $1$ in this paper. \end{remark} The second generalization is proved analytically (Theorem \ref{thm:am}), and we wait until Section \ref{sec:genprop1} to state and prove it in its full generality.
-This generalization answers the question that Dhar \cite{dhar2021proofs} asked in his paper about a closed form of the generating function of $a_m(n)$.
-We state only two simple cases of the result.
+\begin{remark} Clearly Proposition \ref{prop1} is a corollary of this result. \end{remark} \begin{remark} All empty sums are taken to be $0$ and all empty products are taken to be $1$ in this paper. \end{remark} The second generalization is proved analytically, and is stated below.
+This generalization answers the question that Dhar \cite{dhar2021proofs} asked in his paper about a closed form generating function of $a_m(n)$.
+We use the standard notations